Everything You Need To Know About Sprint Project Management

 The backlog is a crucial part of the sprint framework.
 It showcases what tasks the team needs to prioritise so that the team knows what products need to be delivered first.

-How Long is a Sprint?
+How Long Is a Sprint?

 The duration of a sprint typically depends on the scale of the project.
 A sprint typically is not longer than a calendar month.
 Most of them are two weeks long, and some could be weekly sprints depending on the objectives that need to be achieved.
 A sprint could be a month-long for bigger projects since there are more agendas to fulfil.
 But it should not be longer than a month.
 Then, it cannot be counted as a sprint.